Join Here | Log In

 Background on saturated fatty acids:

-Saturated fats are chains of fatty acids that have no double bonds, which makes them stiffer than polyunsaturated fats, which have some double bonds that allow them to bend.
+Saturated fats are chains of fatty acids with no double bonds, making them stiffer than polyunsaturated fats, which have some double bonds that allow them to bend.
 This makes butter (saturated fat) a solid at room temperature compared to olive oil (unsaturated fat).

 Saturated fatty acids are used in the body in multiple ways – for energy, as part of the cell membrane, as precursors for inflammatory molecules, as signaling molecules, and as protein modifications.[ref]